 We assess the overall approach to sustainability of the brand and provide this knowledge to you with easily understandable graphics.
 We hope, it will enable you to make an informed choice that matches your own set of values.
 In addition to this, we explore the lifecycle of each product and look into how sustainability is a key part of the product in all steps of its lifecycle.

 How should you use The Comarché Framework?

 Starting from the centre and out, check out how much of a brand’s portfolio is sustainable.
 If it says 100%, it means that we are dealing with a brand that was either born sustainable or has successfully managed to make a product line consisting of solely sustainable products.
-Check out if they are actively working with SDGs and more and use the second sphere to find out how they work with social sustainability.
-Next, go through the steps in the third sphere (Product Lifecycle) in order to see which icons stand out for the brand.

 The Comarché Framework